Natural Gas Price Forecast – Natural Gas Continues to Consolidate

 More From FXEMPIRE:

-- Gold Prices Forecast: Firm Amid Middle East Tensions, US Economic Strength
+- NASDAQ Index, SP500, Dow Jones Forecasts – Major Indices Rally As Traders Buy Tech Stocks

-- NASDAQ Index, SP500, Dow Jones Forecasts – Stocks Mixed As Powell Says Interest Rates Could Stay High For Longer
+- DAX Index Today: Eyes on German Business Climate and US Core Durable Goods

-- Natural Gas, WTI Oil, Brent Oil Forecasts – Oil Pulls Back In Choppy Trading
+- AUD to USD Forecast: Eyes on Aussie Inflation and RBA Rate Path

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.